Koppillil Radhakrishnan

+Presently, he is chairman of the Expert Committees of DST on 'Sophisticated Analytical & Technical Help Institutes (SATHI) and 'Sophisticated Analytical Instruments Facilities (SAIF)'; Chairman of the Apex Review Committee of the 'Partnerships for Accelerated Innovation and Research' of Anusandhan National Research Foundation (PAIR-ANRF), besides being the Chairman of the Council of Indian Statistical Institute Kolkata, Chairman, High-powered Committee of Indian Knowledge Systems, Ministry of Education-Government of India, a Member of National Security Advisory Board, and Space Commission and Honorary Distinguished Advisor in the Department of Space/ISRO.
+Also, he is Chairman of the Advisory Board of PARAM Foundation, Bangalore, and Chairman of the Court of Chanakya University, Bangalore.

 He is a Fellow of the Indian National Academy of Engineering; Fellow of the National Academy of Sciences, India; Honorary Life Fellow of the Institution of Engineers, India; Honorary Fellow of the Institution of Electronics and Telecommunication Engineers, India; Member of the International Academy of Astronautics; Distinguished Fellow of Astronautical Society of India; Fellow of the Andhra Pradesh Academy of Sciences; Honorary Fellow of the Kerala Academy of Sciences; Fellow of the Indian Society of Remote Sensing; and Fellow of the Indian Geophysical Union.
 He is an accomplished vocalist (Carnatic music) and Kathakali artist.

 Penguin Random House India published his autobiography My Odyssey: Memoirs of the Man Behind the Mangalyaan Mission (ISBN 978-0-670-08906-2), co-authored by Radhakrishnan and Nilanjan Routh, in November 2016.

 Education and personal life

-Koppillil Radhakrishnan hails from Irinjalakuda in Thrissur district, Kerala.
+Koppillil Radhakrishnan hails from Irinjalakuda in Thrissur district, Kerala from a Malayali Nair family.
 After his schooling at the National High School, Irinjalakuda, he did two-year Pre-degree studies (Mathematics, Physics, Chemistry) at Christ College, Irinjalakuda.
 He studied Electrical Engineering at the Government Engineering College, Thrissur and acquired BSc (Engg.) degree in First Class with Honours from Kerala University in 1970.
-He did post-graduate studies in management at Indian Institute of Management Bangalore in 1974-76.
-He obtained doctorate from the Indian Institute of Technology Kharagpur, in 2000, for the thesis : 'Some Strategies for the Management of Indian Earth Observation System'.
+He did post-graduate studies in management at Indian Institute of Management Bangalore in 1974–76.
+He obtained doctorate from the Indian Institute of Technology Kharagpur, in 2000, for the thesis: 'Some Strategies for the Management of Indian Earth Observation System'.

 Radhakrishnan married Padmini Kizhakke Valappil from Irinjalakuda in 1983.
 Padmini worked with State Bank of Travancore from 1980 to 2010.

 Indian Space Research Organisation

 Radhakrishnan joined ISRO in May 1971 at the Space Science & Technology Centre at Thiruvananthapuram (the present Vikram Sarabhai Space Centre) as a design and development engineer of electro-mechanical devices.
 Later he worked on system planning and technology management for avionics systems of SLV-3, ASLV and PSLV.
-During 1981-97, at the ISRO Headquarters, he oversaw the preparation and review of annual budgets of ISRO, formulation of decade profile and Five Year Plans for Indian Space programme and the related techno-economic analysis.
+During 1981–97, at the ISRO Headquarters, he oversaw the preparation and review of annual budgets of ISRO, formulation of decade profile and Five Year Plans for Indian Space programme and the related techno-economic analysis.